numbas/editor-docs/source/question-reference.rst

         Use this field to record notes for yourself or other authors about the design of the question.

     Extensions
         Extensions can provide new functionality, such as extra JME functions or content types.
 To use an extension, tick its checkbox here.
+See :doc:`extensions`.

     Tags
         Use tags to categorise questions so they can be found through the search function.
 Your guiding principle should be "more is better" - try to write down all words that someone searching for this question might use.